natsitarz/IDMOTO/README.md

 - **Vehicle Cards:**
   Add, edit, and showcase your cars with beautiful, customizable cards (including photo alignment).

-- **AI Assistant:**
-  Ask IDMOTO AI anything about your car, maintenance, or features – powered by Gemini & ChatGPT.

 - **Responsive Design:**
   Fully mobile-friendly and visually stunning, with animated gradients and smooth transitions.